-Five Months Before Park Day

-- □ Appoint a Park Day Coordinator to oversee your event - □ Decide what projects your Park Day will involve

-Three/Four Months Before Park Day

-$\Box$ Register your site

-Two Months Before Park Day

-- $\Box$ Confirm your t-shirt order - □ Open up registration for volunteers & start recruiting

-Four to Six Weeks Before Park Day

-- $\hfill\square$ Get local businesses involved and ask for material donations - □ Reach out to local newspapers and television & radio outlets - □ Promote your event on social media - □ Reach out to local organizations to recruit their members as volunteers

-The Week Before Park Day

-- □ Assign staff and helpers to specific responsibilities, and let them know what they'll need to do - □ Acquire any materials that volunteers may not bring, such as trash bags - $\Box$ Buy any food and beverages that were not donated, such as water and snacks - □ Print sign-in sheets and waivers - $\Box$ Separate t-shirts by size - □ Clearly mark your parking and meeting locations - □ If possible, reach out to volunteers to confirm meeting time and location - □ Watch the weather report, and put your rain plan into action, if needed

-The Day of Your Event

-- □ Set up tables for t-shirts, registration, and food and beverage stations.
-Put t-shirts, drinks, and food or snacks out for volunteers to take - □ Make sure your staff and helpers are in their place and ready to go - □ Perform a safety briefing, and assign someone to watch for unsafe actions or overworked volunteers - □ Take plenty of photos & videos, including a group photo

-After Park Day

-- □ Post your photos to social media and send them to the Trust for us to share as well! - $\Box$ Donate leftover t-shirts, or use them for a later event - □ Send the Trust your waivers and sign-in sheets via mail or a scan - □ Fill out the site survey, which will be sent by the Trust after your event - □ Enjoy your newly cleaned up site!
+Five M Ionths Before Park Day Appoint a Park Day Coordinator to oversee your event Decide what projects your Park Day will involve Three/ /Four Months Before Park Day Register your site Two M Nonths Before Park Day Confirm your water bottle order Open up registration for volunteers & start recruiting Four to o Six Weeks Before Park Day Get local businesses involved and ask for material donations 1 1 Promote your event on social media Reach out to local organizations to recruit their members as volunteers The W eek Before Park Day Assign staff and helpers to specific responsibilities, and let them know what they'll need to do Acquire any materials that volunteers may not bring, such as trash bags Buy any food and beverages that were not donated, such as water and snacks Print sign-in sheets and waivers Clearly mark your parking and meeting locations If possible, reach out to volunteers to confirm meeting time and location Watch the weather report, and put your rain plan into action, if needed The Da ov of Vour Event ay of Your Event Set up tables for water bottles, registration, and food and beverage stations.
+Put water bottles, Ш drinks, and food or snacks out for volunteers to take Make sure your staff and helpers are in their place and ready to go Perform a safety briefing, and assign someone to watch for unsafe actions or overworked volunteers Take plenty of photos & videos, including a group photo After F Park Day Post your photos to social media and send them to the Trust for us to share as well!
+Donate leftover water bottles, or use them for a later event Send the Trust your waivers and sign-in sheets via mail or a scan Fill out the site survey, which will be sent by the Trust after your event Enjoy your newly cleaned up site!